slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 7. You Can’t Delegate Culture: This is absolutely critical for exponential leaders.
 Culture can make or break a company, and therefore it a) must be very high on a leader’s list of priorities and b) must come from the top.
 Leaders can’t delegate culture.
 Sue goes on, “Leaders are the culture bearers, the torchkeepers of culture in our companies.
 They might have change agents, or those that actually help them amplify their culture, but the leader cannot delegate culture.
 This is a truth that a lot of us forget because we’re so busy.
 Employees and teams really want to see it from their leaders.
 They want to hear the talk, they want to watch them walk the talk, all the time.”
 Interestingly, while leaders cannot delegate culture creation, they can delegate culture keeping.

-leadership is based on emotional intelligence

-If friendship is your weakest point then you are the strongest person in the world -- Abraham Lincoln

 Just last week I reminded my team to leave in all internal key Meetings one seat free -- for our customer ... like Jeff Bezos practiced it in all Amazon meetings.

 There are three keys: honesty, effectiveness, and efficiency.

-evolutionary instinct to follow the strong person leadership, family style the quiet leader vs heroic leader
+evolutionary instinct to follow the strong person the quiet leader vs heroic leader

 exelius 337 days ago